Best Crypto Cards in Taiwan (2026)

 Transit: Taipei Metro (MRT) uses the EasyCard (you you ka) or iPASS (yi ka tong).
 Direct contactless Visa/MC is NOT supported on the MRT itself, but EasyCard can be topped up at 7-Eleven using a card.
 THSR (Taiwan High Speed Rail, tai wan gao tie) from Taipei to Kaohsiung (TWD 1,490, 1.5 hours) can be booked and paid by card online or at ticket machines.
 TRA (Taiwan Railways Administration) tickets accept cards at stations.

-Apple Pay and Google Pay adoption is high in Taiwan, particularly at convenience stores, department stores, and chain restaurants.
+Apple Pay and Google Pay adoption is high in Taiwan, especially at convenience stores, department stores, and chain restaurants.
 Samsung Pay also has market presence.

 Online Shopping and USD Subscriptions